-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 347 governing alcohol misuse screening and behavioral counseling in primary care, with an effective date of January 9, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for screening and behavioral counseling interventions in primary care to reduce alcohol misuse, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table